SAP/open-resource-discovery/docs/index.md

 - Replace industry-standard resource definition formats like OpenAPI
 - Describing resources or capabilities in extensive detail.
-- Currently: Describe resources other than those that are owned and exposed by the systems directly (only self-description of systems).
-  - This can be changed in the future if necessary.
 - Currently it is not recommended to put fast changing information into ORD, as the current pull-based transport mechanism would be to slow and expensive to support time-critical updates.
   - This could change in the future by introducing more efficient, asynchronous transport modes.
+- Currently: Describe resources other than those that are owned and exposed by the systems directly (only self-description of systems).
+  - This could be changed in the future if necessary.

 </p></div></div></div></div></div>